 The level of assistance provided by the Grants Office during the grant funding identification and proposal development process varies based on the complexity of the grant proposal, the experience of the project director and team, the required partnerships or subject matter expertise, and the method and timeline for submission.

 Each division, department, and program has a designated point of contact in the Grants Office.
 Please check the list to see who you should contact.
-If your area is not listed, please email the Director of Grants at email@example.com.
+If your area is not listed, please email the Grants Office at firstname.lastname@example.org.

 Grant opportunities can be identified in several ways.
 The Grants Office conducts ongoing research to identify foundation, corporation, and federal, state, and local government funding opportunities.
 The Grants Office informs faculty and staff when a relevant Request for Proposal (RFP), Notice of Funding Opportunity (NOFO), or other funding notice becomes available.
 Faculty, staff, and community partners can also identify potential grant sources.

 There are several factors considered in the proposal development and approval process:

 Faculty and staff must complete the Grant Concept Pre-Approval Form and submit to the Grants Office before any work can begin on developing a proposal.
 The Grants Office and the PD/PI will work together to secure all of the necessary approvals.
 A Harper Executive Council member must approve grant concepts before the grant writing begins.

 After executive leadership has approved to grant concept, the proposal writing begins.
 When Harper College or the Harper College Educational Foundation is the applicant or the sub-recipient, the Grants Office will lead the writing and reviewing of all proposals, including budget, prior to submission of the final draft to the President for final approval.
 This ensures that forms are accurately completed, all required documentation is included, and that submission deadlines are met.

 All proposals must have completed institutional review and approval, including approval by Harper’s President or designee before submission to the funding agency.